JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 That works fine, but it means a task can exist in a strange intermediate state where it is considered not to be running, and yet is in fact running the scheduler.
-In particular, we need to make sure no other thread sees that task and thinks "oh, there's a task I can run", causing it to scribble on the scheduler's stack.
+In particular, it means we might pull a task out of the scheduler queue just to realize that we don't need to switch away at all.

 ### Classic bugs